 In playing with the Faro Shuffle simulator I noticed that it takes only three faro shuffles to move the card that is seventh from the bottom of the deck to the top.
 I am sure that someone else has written about this, but here is my take on using that fact as a card control,

-Continue reading “Faro Shuffle Tutorial”
+Continue reading “Faro card control”